Pros and Cons of Vinyl Siding: What You Need to Know

 Can Hide Moisture and Other Problems

 Vinyl siding can hide issues like water or moisture in your walls.
 While wood siding warps and peels when water seeps underneath, vinyl doesn’t show these signs.
-You or your contractor should examine all walls and structural defects before putting on vinyl siding.
+That means that leaks can persist without you noticing, leading to more internal issues than external damage.
+You likely won’t see mold growing on the outside of vinyl, but it could be proliferating underneath, which is an issue.

 Expands and Contracts Based on Temperature

 As temperatures fluctuate, vinyl siding panels will expand and contract.
-This can cause the individual panels to split and crack over time, especially if they aren’t properly installed.
-It’s always a good idea to purchase extra vinyl siding so you can replace panels as needed—but you won’t have this issue at all with some other types of siding.
+This can cause the individual panels to split and crack over time, especially if they aren’t installed properly.
+It’s always a good idea to purchase extra vinyl siding so you can replace panels as needed, but you won’t have this issue at all with some other types of siding.

-Expansion and contraction are the main culprits behind cracked siding, but vinyl can also split if your lawnmower throws up rocks at it while cutting the grass, a limb falls on the side of your home during heavy winds, or hail pelts the siding during a storm.
+Expansion and contraction are the main culprits behind cracked siding, but vinyl can also crack from impact.
+If your lawnmower throws rocks up while cutting the grass, a limb falls on the side of your home during heavy winds, or hail pelts the siding during a storm, you may see cracks and holes before you’d see them in other siding materials.

 Not Environmentally Friendly

 During the construction of vinyl siding, greenhouse gases, sulfur dioxide, and carcinogens are produced.
-When vinyl siding is on your house, it releases low levels of harmful chemicals, but there have been no studies that show it causes health problems for homeowners.
+When vinyl siding is on your house, it releases low levels of harmful chemicals.
+While there have been no studies that show it causes health problems for homeowners, you should choose a more natural option, like stucco, stone, or brick, if sustainability is a priority.

 High Heat Warping